FikriAbdillah01/credit-card-fraud-analysis/README.md

 - If Raw data distribution compared to the Isolation Forest, there is no significant alteration between them.
 However, Imputation method notably shifted the data.

 ## Machine Learning Result
-Proyek kali ini menggunakan beberapa open-source seperti XGBoost, Decision Tree, dan Random Forest.
+This project uses several open-sources such as XGBoost, Decision Tree, and Random Forest.

 ## Conclusion